benbrastmckie/.config/README.md

 :h vimtex-faq-zathura-macos
 ```

-Note that getting Zathura to work with MacOS may be a challenge.
+Note that getting Zathura to work with MacOS may be a challenge unless someone has figured this out.
+If you figure out how to do this, I would love to expand these instructions so that MacOS users can also enjoy Zathura which is fast and highly customizable.

 ## [Zotero](https://www.zotero.org/)